Frequently asked questions

 Can I bring my child?

-Our service is for adults, over the age of sixteen, only and WCTS is unable to provide childcare.
+Our service is only for adults over the age of sixteen, and WCTS is unable to provide childcare.
 We ask that you arrange childcare for your appointment.
-We may be able to offer support with childcare costs in order to attend your appointment.
+We may be able to offer support with childcare costs in order to help you attend your appointment.